dji-sdk/Mobile-UXSDK-Android/README.md

 You can find the followings for Android:

 1. UI Library Sample App: Showcases Widgets and Panels.
 Also shows two examples of customizing widgets through subclassing.
-2. `android-uilib-release.aar`: Includes Version 1.0.0 of UILibrary and Version 4.0.1 of Android Mobile SDK.(The combined version string is 4.0.1.1.0.0)
+2. `android-uilib-release.aar`: Includes Version 4.1.1 of UILibrary and Version 4.1.1 of Android Mobile SDK.

 ### Running the Sample App